 Extensive insect damage to supporting structures can also cause palm trees to become weak and fall in strong winds, but under normal circumstances, Palm trees can withstand winds that range between 75 to 150 miles per hour.

 When to trim Palm trees

-Some palm trees don’t require any trimming, as they have self-shedding leaves like the Alexander palms.
-For the most part however, you will need to get an expert in once every year or two to tidy your palm up.
+Some palm trees don’t require any trimming, as they have self-shedding leaves like Alexander’s palms.
+For the most part, however, you will need to get an expert once every year or two to tidy your palm up.